gjholman/Machine-Learning/README.md

 # Machine Learning Projects

 This repository is for some personal projects I have been working on involving machine learning.
-Some of these projects are from Codecademy, while others are some other personal projects
+Some of these projects are from Codecademy, while others are just personal projects

 ## Project list and features